thomascastleman/StabOverflow/README.md

 The mailing system uses [mailgun](https://www.mailgun.com/), which requires you to provide an API key, domain, and from address.
 The domain must be verified with mailgun and thus have certain DNS records, detailed [here](https://documentation.mailgun.com/en/latest/quickstart-sending.html#verify-your-domain).
 The from address can be anything you want (does not have to be real).

+Details on the scheduling of digest emails (how often/how large a window to cover) are determined in `settings.js`.

 ## Installation

 Project dependencies can be installed by running `npm install` in the repository directory.